where to see the northern lights in norway

 When is the best time to see the northern lights?

-The early fall and early spring are statistically related to periods of more solar activity, so the months of September and March are usually the best to enjoy a big display of Northern Lights.
+Early fall and spring are statistically related to periods of more solar activity, so the months of September and March are usually the best to enjoy a big display of Northern Lights.

 September is one of the best months to see the Northern Lights.